SanjoSolutions/sims4-mod-development-tools/README.md

 is that it requires PyCharm Pro, which is a paid program that costs money.
 There's no other known way to do this.
 If you have PyCharm Pro then this will access the debugging capability in it and create 2 mods.

+This has been tested with PyCharm Professional Edition 2020.2.3.
+It is recommended to use this version.
+It can be downloaded from [this page](https://www.jetbrains.com/pycharm/download/other.html).

 * `pycharm-debug-capability.ts4script` which gives the Sims 4 capability to debug by connecting to PyCharm Pro
 * `pycharm-debug-cmd.ts4script` which creates a cheat code `pycharm.debug` you can enter in-game which will active debugging for the rest of the game.